DnA-FX/DnA-FX.github.io/index.md

 ---
 **D&A Effects** is the informal and creative project of Daniel Aldrich and Tyler Aben. **D&A Effects** creates boutique sound equipment — from analog, digital, and hybrid pedals to hi-quality synth modules.
 Designed for sonic experimenters, musicians, and tone scientists.
 From earth-shaking analog overdrives to glitch-infused digital pedals to awe inspiring synth mods — we're building the future of sound, one mutation at a time.

 This website aims to provide insight and document the journey of creating our sound.
+Come discover all the projects that we are working on [here](/projects).

 {% include section.html %}